Daily News Blog

 “Ask them to produce raw material in such a way that it is not contaminated.
 So it is in a good quality.
 Then bring it to the place where it is the common area, common factory, where we can do the value-addition part,” Additional Secretary – Agricultural Technology for Ministry of Agriculture, Livestock, Land and Irrigation W A R T Wickramaraachi said.

-click hear for the reference>
+click herE for the reference>

 Read More>>